jennyballif/jennyballif.github.io/_posts/2017-05-13-frequently-asked-questions.md

 Follow [this link](https://jennyballif.com/introducing-patron-number-1-sergium) to read a short interview with Math Dad (and see the cartoon I drew for his Patron card in the Periodic Table of Patrons).

-#### HOW FAR DID YOU MAKE IT UP THE TOWER OF MATH KNOWLEDGE?
-DID YOU GET TO THE AWESOME MATH THAT COMES AFTER CALCULUS?

-I did!
-I made it all the way to Calculus 2, and Calc 2 was a really cool class.
-But I stopped math there because there were so many science classes that I wanted to take.
-My husband has studied most of the "awesome math" that comes after calculus.
-And over the years he's taught courses in topology, astract algebra, complex analysis, linear algebra, differential equations, and some other higher math topics.

 #### HOW DO YOU START A YOUTUBE CHANNEL?